Introduction to GGP

 Background of GGP

-The Grant Assistance for Grass Roots and Human Security Projects (GGP) was first introduced by the Government of Japan in 1989 in order to meet various socio-economic needs in developing countries.
-The GGP provides nonrefundable financial assistance to NGOs, hospitals, primary schools, and other nonprofit association to help implement their development projects.
-The availability of GGP funding in each eligible country provides Japanese ODA with a new means of cooperation that has a direct impact on the well-being of grass-roots communities.
+The Grant Assistance for Grass-Roots and Human Security Projects (GGP) was first introduced by the Government of Japan in 1989 in order to meet various socio-economic needs in developing countries.
+This scheme provides non-refundable financial assistance to local NGOs, international NGOs, local authorities and other units of self-government, health institution, educational institutions, and other nonprofit organizations to help implement their development projects.
+It is a means of cooperation that has a direct impact on the well-being of grass-roots communities.

 Criteria